redbadger/crux/docs/src/guide/hello_world.md

 }
 ```

 This may seem like needless boilerplate, but it allows us to only use the capabilities we need and, more importantly, allow capabilities to be built by anyone.
-Later on, we'll also see that Crux apps [compose](composing.md), and rely on each app's `Capabilities` type to declare its needs, make sure the necessary capabilities exist in the parent app.
+Later on, we'll also see that Crux apps [compose](composing.md), relying on each app's `Capabilities` type to declare its needs, and making sure the necessary capabilities exist in the parent app.

 We can now implement those TODOs, so lets do it.